What is Delta-State Computing?

 Event sourcing stores every state change as an immutable event in an append-only log.
 To reconstruct the current state, you replay all events from the beginning.
 This gives you a complete audit trail but creates three scaling problems:

-Delta-state computing eliminates all three problems.
+Delta-state computing can reduce all three pressures when the workload fits.
 Storage is constant (one reference + one accumulator = 16 bytes).
 Reconstruction is O(1) (a single XOR).
 Multi-node sync is order-free (commutativity).
 The trade-off is that ATOMiK does not preserve event history — it tracks cumulative change, notwhat happened.

 # Event sourcing: O(n) reconstruction